We connect the world to Latin America, always striving to do more.

 - We innovate with sustainable impact.

-Through its membership with Star Alliance, Avianca offers the possibility to connect to more than 1,300 destinations in 192 countries globally.
-Through LifeMiles, the loyalty program, the airline offers a wide range of benefits and travel options to its more than 6 million registered members.
+Through its membership with Star Alliance, Avianca offers the possibility to connect to more than 1,300 destinations in 191 countries globally.
+Through LifeMiles, the loyalty program, the airline offers a wide range of benefits and travel options to its 7,2 million registered members.

 View and download our executive profiles

 - Colombia's flag carrier was founded on December 5, 1919, under the name Sociedad Colombo Alemana de Transporte Aéreo, SCADTA

 - The airline’s first Junker aircraft arrived in 1920.
 SCADTA later expanded to operate 25 F-13 aircraft, a Junker W33 and W34.

 - In September 1920, with Fritz Hammer as pilot, Wilhem Schnurrbush as co-pilot and Stuart Hosie as passenger, SCADTA made its first flight between Barranquilla and Puerto Berrío.

 - In 1921 it established routes between the cities of Barranquilla, Girardot and Neiva.